psu-arts-arch-3/art-203/lesson-2/css-crash-course.md

 While you can name elements whatever you want, it's important to spell everything correctly.
 Use a standard naming convention and syntax to stay organized.

 There are _a lot_ of CSS properties, and they function in complex and inter-connected ways, so we'll just go over some basic ones to get you started with the upcoming assignments.
 For reference, here is a [longer list of CSS properties](https://cdn.makeawebsitehub.com/wp-content/uploads/2015/10/css3-mega-cheat-sheet.jpg) to play with, but the properties below should get you going without getting into anything too complex.

 An invaluable resource for working with CSS is the [W3 Schools website](https://www.w3schools.com/)—if you google any of the following properties, the first result will probably be the relevant W3 page listing all possible values with examples.

+_**Don't panic!
+You can skim this page and come back to it when you start working on upcoming assignments. **_

 ### **Text**